The Ultimate Guide to Traveling to Rio de Janeiro Alone (2023)

 After arriving GIG Airport, you have multiple ground transportation options to get to your hotel.

-If your hotel doesn’t offer a shuttle, you could take an Uber, rent a car, or hire a car service or taxi (look for the official yellow taxis).
+If your hotel doesn’t offer a shuttle, you could take an Uber, rent a car, hire an airport transfer, or take a taxi (look for the official yellow taxis).

 The Metro Rio, unfortunately, does not have a station at the GIG airport.